Large Language Model-assisted Autonomous Vehicle Recovery from Immobilization: Related work

 LLMs have recently garnered significant attention for their remarkable potential in emulating human-like intelligence~\cite{cui2024survey}.
 Researchers are increasingly exploring their applications in the AV domain~\cite{wu2023language,xu2024drivegpt4,wang2023empowering,mao2023gpt,sha2023languagempc}.
 For instance, PromptTrack~\cite{wu2023language} integrates cross-modal features using a prompt reasoning branch to enhance 3D object tracking and prediction in driving scenes.
 By leveraging language prompts as semantic cues, it combines the strengths of LLMs with multi-object tracking and 3D detection tasks.
 DiLu~\cite{wen2023dilu} combines LLMs with a reasoning and reflection module, enabling AVs to make decisions based on common-sense knowledge.
 Unlike traditional learning-based methods, DiLu exhibits strong generalization capabilities by accumulating driving experience.
 LLMs also show promise in customizing control parameters for AV motions~\cite{cui2024board,sha2023languagempc}.
 For example, Sha et al.~\cite{sha2023languagempc} integrate LLMs with Model Predictive Control (MPC) to achieve adaptive motion control.
 Their system uses LLMs to interpret driving scenes, make decisions, and convert these decisions into actionable driving commands through a parameter matrix adaptation process.
 Additionally, Cui et al.~\cite{cui2024board} deploy a fine-tuned, lightweight vision-language model (VLM) on an AV, validating its effectiveness in real-world conditions.
 Their system adjusts control parameters based on passenger feedback after each trip, offering a personalized riding experience.
 These advancements highlight the transformative potential of LLMs in enhancing AV capabilities, from perception and decision-making to motion control and user interaction.

-However, most existing research focuses on isolated tasks—such as perception, decision-making, or planning—letting LLMs operate independently and evaluating their performance within only a single module.
+However, most existing research focuses on isolated tasks (such as perception, decision-making, or planning), letting LLMs operate independently and evaluating their performance within only a single module.
 While this can demonstrate improvements to specific components of the AV system, it offers little clear evidence of the enhancement in overall driving capability.
 Some studies have integrated LLMs into a complete AV system~\cite{wang2023drivemlm,mao2023language} and evaluated the driving performance of LLM-powered AVs.
 However, those efforts primarily focus on normal driving conditions and largely neglect edge cases.
 Consequently, AVs may struggle in complex or unforeseen scenarios, increasing the risk of prolonged immobilization and compromising both safety and efficiency.
 Moreover, most of the proposed methods rarely allow passenger intervention, such as providing necessary information or decision guidance.
-This lack of communication limits the AV’s ability to recover from stuck situations to some extent.
-These gaps highlight the need for more holistic approaches to fully leverage the potential of LLMs in AV systems, ensuring they can handle complex or unforeseen scenarios scenarios.
+This lack of communication misses the opportunity to further enhance the AV’s ability to navigate complex traffic scenarios.